Toxocious/Aetherim/README.md

 <div align="center">
   <h1 align="center">Aetherim</h1>

   **Aetherim** is the source-code of an internal, injectable DLL that is used to access Unity's IL2CPP methods during run-time.
+Aetherim should work in both 64-bit and 32-bit programs.

   I created this in order to learn more about C++ as well as Unity and how its IL2CPP run-time works.

   <img src="https://img.shields.io/github/issues/Toxocious/Aetherim?style=for-the-badge&logo=appveyor" />
   <img src="https://img.shields.io/github/forks/Toxocious/Aetherim?style=for-the-badge&logo=appveyor" />